flukejones/rog-core/README.md

 rog-core is a utility for Linux to control many aspects (eventually) of the ASUS ROG laptops like the Zephyrus GX502GW.

 The laptop I currently have is the GX502RW and so I'll be using that for the basis of this app.
-If I get wireshark captures from others with different ROG laptops then I should be able to add something like laptop and feature detection.
+If I get wireshark captures from others with different ROG laptops then I should be able to add them.

 I'm now looking at the kernel source to see if I can add the inputs correctly so they show up as proper evdev events.